aanya-srinivasan/Environmental-Data-Search/README.md

 Handle missing or invalid data more robustly.
 Add visualization 📊 (e.g., graphs or charts) to display air quality trends.
 Optimize performance ⚙️ for larger datasets.

+Part 2: Data Analysis Functions 🧑‍🔬
+In Part 2, we implement several analysis functions that leverage the air quality and UHF data for deeper insights.
+These functions allow querying and analyzing pollution levels across different geographic locations (by UHF ID, Zip Code, Borough, Date, and Year), and calculating key statistics such as high/low pollution levels, average pollution per borough, and identifying areas that exceed a pollution threshold.

+Key Features:
+get_pm(query_type, query, geo_map, date_map, zip_map, borough_map)
+Retrieves a list of pollution data (PM levels) based on a given query (zip code, UHF ID, borough, date, or year).
+Returns a list of tuples containing the UHF ID, Region, Date, and PM value.

+high_low_poll(zip_code, geo_map, date_map, zip_map, borough_map)
+Returns the lowest and highest pollution levels ever recorded in a given zip code.

+worst_poll(year, geo_map, date_map, zip_map, borough_map)
+Identifies the UHF ID with the highest pollution recorded for a given year.

+avg_poll(year, borough, geo_map, date_map, zip_map, borough_map)
+Calculates the average pollution in a specific borough for a given year.

+highest_avg_poll(year, geo_map, date_map, zip_map, borough_map)
+Finds the borough with the highest average pollution for a given year.

+uhf_above_threshold(thresh, year, borough, geo_map, date_map, zip_map, borough_map)
+Returns a list of UHF neighborhoods within a specified borough and year that exceed a given pollution threshold.

+These functions provide a flexible way to perform air quality analysis at various spatial and temporal levels, helping to uncover pollution hotspots and understand trends in different neighborhoods of New York City. 🌍🌿